 The option to report abusive blogs (aka spam hosts) has been an option since 2009.
 In 2010, Google added the complementary ability to report copyright violations.

 Recently, we see that the latter form, now titled Google Help: Removing Content From Google, has been expanded to include a dozen different Google services.
-The existing Blogger Help: Reporting abuse continues to be available.
+The existing Blogger Help: Report inappropriate content continues to be available.

 The "illegal content" list for Blogger, in the Google Help page, has been expanded, since 2011 - though some selections, in the list, offer only a disclaimer.
 Removing Content From Google seems to cover clear cut legal issues - while problems reported using Reporting abuse appear to involve the complainants personal perception.